ScriptBasic/WinPBX/docs/Oxygen/Variables.md

-# Variables and User Define Types
+# Variables and User Defined Types

+Variables represent numeric or string values.
+The value of a variable can change during program execution.

+Constants are numbers or strings which cannot be changed after they are defined.

+Equates are constants prefixed by the symbols `$` (string equates) or `%` (numeric equates).

+Enums are groups of logically related numeric equates.

 ### Variables